besLisbeth/arcgis-offline-tiles/README.md

 Arcgis Offline Tiles Demo Sources
 =========================

-This is a repo with sources for **[https://beslisbeth.github.io/arcgis-offline-tiles/]()** that  was created as an example of using the currently available functionality of `arcgis-offline-tiles`.
+This is a repo with sources for **[demo page](https://beslisbeth.github.io/arcgis-offline-tiles/)** that  was created as an example of using the currently available functionality of `arcgis-offline-tiles`.

 # Dependencies
 Project includes dependencies on: